Ijeoma Egbunine: Professional career

 Her only loss came on 12 March 2005, to Nikki Eplion (in her first fight since losing to Laila Ali) in a close decision.
 The bout, only the third for Egbunine, was the main event on the seven-fight "A Punch Of Class" in front of 600 fans in the ballroom at the Radisson Hotel, Huntington, West Virginia.

 Since then, Egbunine went on a string of victories (including 7 more KOs) against a number of talented boxers, including Carlette Ewell and Valerie Mahfood.

 On Saturday, 17 June 2006, she took on the well known Åsa Sandell of Sweden at the Joel Coliseum Annex, Winston-Salem, North Carolina.
 Sandell had fought Laila Ali in December 2005 and lost in the 5th round.
 Egbunine won with a TKO in the second round, taking her one step closer to an inevitable first-time match-up with the popular Ali.

-Ijeoma Egbunine is scheduled to fight 28-year-old Laila Ali this summer in Cape Town, South Africa.
-Some proceeds from the 5 August bout will benefit the Nelson Mandela Foundation, and the light heavyweight matchup will be part of a monthlong celebration of women's empowerment in South Africa.